Francesca Wade on Gertrude Stein

 erica wagner

 Avant-garde American writer and art collector who made her home in Paris, godmother of modernism, queer icon, friend to Picasso and Hemingway, and self-declared genius, Gertrude Stein has been enduringly fascinating for a century.
-Join two of our boldest writers, Francesca Wade and Deborah Levy, who will discuss the enigma that is Gertrude Stein.
+Join writer Francesca Wade in conversation with writer and editor Erica Wagner, to discuss the enigma that is Gertrude Stein.

 Chaired by writer and editor Erica Wagner.